giotto-ai/giotto-tda/README.rst

 Project genesis
 ---------------

-giotto-learn is the result of a collaborative effort between `L2F SA
+giotto-tda is the result of a collaborative effort between `L2F SA
 <https://www.l2f.ch/>`_, the `Laboratory for Topology and Neuroscience
 <https://www.epfl.ch/labs/hessbellwald-lab/>`_ at EPFL, and the `Institute of Reconfigurable & Embedded Digital Systems (REDS)
 <https://heig-vd.ch/en/research/reds>`_ of HEIG-VD.